 13. Student/Faculty Ratio

 The majority of instruction on Molokai is handled by a quality pool of part-time lecturers.
-None of the four faculty were in full-time instructional positions so the Student/Faculty Ratio does not really apply.
-That being said however, an argument can be made that Molokai has a very large Student/Faculty Ratio based on the enrollments compared with the total percent of instructional duty time of the four faculty.
+None of the three remaining faculty are in full-time instructional positions so the Student/Faculty Ratio does not really apply.